 What's the Problem?

-The FDA on April 27, 2022, issued a Warning Letter to Health Care Providers stating that the agency is evaluating the potential risk of airway obstruction when using silicone-based electromyogram (EMG) endotracheal tubes (Medtronic NIM Standard Reinforced EMG Endotracheal Tube and Medtronic NIM Contact Reinforced EMG Endotracheal Tube).
+The FDA on April 27, 2022, issued a Warning Letter to Health Care Providers stating that the agency is evaluating the potential airway obstruction risks when using silicone-based electromyogram (EMG) endotracheal tubes (Medtronic NIM Standard Reinforced EMG Endotracheal Tube and Medtronic NIM Contact Reinforced EMG Endotracheal Tube) for esophagael intubation.

-“The FDA has received reports describing serious adverse events and deaths for these devices after airway obstruction and ventilation failure,” FDA said.
-“If the tube does not ventilate properly, patients may suffer oxygen deprivation, brain damage, or death.”
+"The FDA has received reports describing serious adverse events and deaths for these devices after patient's airway obstruction incidents and ventilation failure," FDA said.
+"If the tube does not ventilate properly during esophageal intubation, patients may suffer oxygen deprivation, brain damage, or death."

 FDA is currently unable to determine the root cause and incidence rate of obstruction and ventilation failure with the use of Medtronic Endotracheal Tubes.
 However, information from medical device reports (MDRs) currently suggests that reported events of airway obstruction are more frequent for silicone-based EMG tubes compared to other tubes.